 No, it does not.
 It only needs to cover the top above the hip board.

 Don’t go too long either and let it hang over the end walls as it might get in the way of your door or vent fan.

 Our shade cloth comes with a slight hem on the edge without grommets or clips.
-A grommet kit can be purchased at box stores or Harbor Freight pretty inexpensively but our shade cloth clips work really well to hold tight to the material with our clips.
+A grommet kit can be purchased at box stores or Harbor Freight pretty inexpensively but our shade cloth clips work well to hold tight to the material.

 They close tight over the material without tearing cloth and have a loop to make it easy to attach a rope or metal bolt snaps or eye snap connectors.
 Clip them on each corner and about every 3 feet for a very secure attachment.